The Dark Side of Gravity: Phenomenological Outlooks: Cosmology

-The transfer of a photon from the conjugate to our side is not understood to be an absorption followed by a reemission by a discontinuity.
 When the two sides background fields cross each other the wave function of a photon can split at the discontinuity and a QM computation should allow to compute the probability for the photon to remain (quantum collapse of the wave function) on the same side or alternatively be transferred to the conjugate side.
-In neither case do we have the extra expected double Doppler effects produced by absorption and reemission of a particle.
-This is fortunate because the discontinuities are in motion in the universe and their speeds relative to the observer would produce much larger temperature fluctuations just due to the Doppler effects than what is needed to account for the CMB fluctuations amplitudes.
+When the transfer occurs, light rays are deviated by an angle which is of the order of several $10^{-5}$ the incident angle to the normal of the discontinuity surface.
+Therefore the double Doppler effect is almost cancelling as a result of a compensation at the $10^{-5}$ level between Doppler effect at reception and Doppler effect at reemission.
+This is fortunate because the discontinuities are in motion in the universe and without such simple compensation their speeds relative to the observer would produce much larger temperature fluctuations due to the Doppler effects than what is needed to account for the CMB fluctuations amplitudes.